Core Values that Tennis Teaches

 7. HUMILITY: Through competition and partaking in drill classes, players soon come to realize people do not look upon arrogance very highly.
 Tennis offers players the chance to learn the difference between arrogance and confidence.

 Team settings and class settings are the best arenas for players to learn this.
-Parents and coaches can not shun their responsibility to tell players when they are acting arrogantly.
+Parents and coaches should take responsibility to let players know when their behavior is disrespectful.

 8. EXCELLENCE: I believe the practice court is the best arena to teach players to strive for excellence.
-Many players find it difficult to practice with the proper level of intensity after a long day at school.
+Many players find it difficult to practice at the proper intensity after a long day at school.

-These challenges are similar to the ones they will have in college, and ultimately when they enter the workforce and become parents.
-The ability to work hard when you don’t feel like it is a major life lesson in the area of striving for excellence.
+These challenges are similar to those they will face in college, ultimately in the workforce, and as parents.
+The ability to work hard when you don’t feel like it is a major life lesson in striving for excellence.

-If we can produce players that strive to excel in these areas and look at tennis as a vehicle to become a better person, then they will have learned valuable life lessons and in the process experience less stress in competition.
+If we can produce players who strive to excel in these areas and view tennis as a vehicle to become better people, then they will have learned valuable life lessons and, in the process, experience less stress in competition.